Welcome to MEC Design Corp

 Engaging with the Audience

-Brands have the ability to directly engage with their audience which social media is inherently interactive.
-It’s vital to customer relationships and understanding customer preferences because this is a two way communication.
-Brands can show customer satisfaction by responding, taking part in conversations, and soliciting feedback on comments.
-Not only does this engagement humanize the brand, but it also cements its identity as a brand people can approach, as well as a responsive brand.
-In addition, user-generated content (for instance, reviews or shared posts) can continue building brand authenticity as it is real feedback from users that speaks to other prospective users.
+Brands can directly engage their audience because social media is inherently interactive.
+It’s vital to customer relationships and understanding customer preferences because this is a two-way communication.
+Brands can demonstrate customer satisfaction by responding to comments, participating in conversations, and soliciting feedback.
+Not only does this engagement humanize the brand, but it also cements its identity as a brand people can approach and a responsive one.
+In addition, user-generated content (for instance, reviews or shared posts) can continue building brand authenticity by providing real feedback that speaks to other prospective users.

 Consistency Across Platforms

 Consistency across all marketing channels is a must-have for a strong brand identity.
-The reason why social media is an ideal place to keep this consistency is because it allows you to use the same messaging and visuals.
-All brands should make sure their tone of voice, imagery and overall aesthetic are aligned with their identity across all platforms.
-This coherence helps to reinforce the brand’s message or makes it easily identifiable to a consumer.
+The reason social media is an ideal place to maintain this consistency is that it lets you use the same messaging and visuals.
+All brands should make sure their tone of voice, imagery, and overall aesthetic are aligned with their identity across all platforms.
+This coherence helps reinforce the brand’s message and makes it easily identifiable to consumers.
 Consistent branding on social media means that when users see the brand, they will remember it and trust it.
-For example, when you look at a brand like rub rankings, an online site for locating local massage providers, they use multiple marketing channels to serve their users all across the US.
-They need to keep their messaging and visuals consistent across platforms and locations, so when someone looks for rubrankings okc in search of a massage in Oklahoma city, they are getting the same experience as everyone else.
+For example, when you look at a brand like Rub Rankings, an online site that helps users find local massage providers, it uses multiple marketing channels to serve its users across the US.
+They need to keep their messaging and visuals consistent across platforms and locations, so that when someone searches for rubrankings okc for a massage in Oklahoma City, they get the same experience as everyone else.

 Storytelling and Brand Values

-Social media marketing is one of the most powerful tools of storytelling that brands use to communicate their values and mission.
+Social media marketing is one of the most powerful storytelling tools brands use to communicate their values and mission.
 Sharing stories that stick to the bone [of their audience], in the form of posts, videos, or even live streams, helps brands to create an emotional bond and thus promote their identity.
-For example, sharing behind the scene inbound looking content, or products in action where the brand is actually involved with the community is up close and personal to the brand itself.
-By following the narrative approach they not only engage and hold audiences, but also are able to differentiate the brand in a crowded marketplace.
+For example, sharing behind-the-scenes inbound-looking content, or products in action where the brand is actually involved with the community, is up close and personal to the brand itself.
+By following the narrative approach, they not only engage and hold audiences but also differentiate the brand in a crowded marketplace.

 Leveraging Influencer Partnerships